Bachelor of Science with a Major in Mass Communications, Digital Media & Entertainment

 Examination of the major classical and contemporary ethical philosophies.
 Application of ethical decision-making models to media issues, particularly freedom of speech, economic pressure, invasion of privacy, and the public's rights.

-These courses are required for Mass Communication majors with a concentration in Digital Media & Telecommunication.
+These courses are required for Mass Communications majors with a concentration in Digital Media & Entertainment.
 Students may choose one of the two options for practicum courses (COMM 4421R or COMM 4421T) and one of the two options for production courses (COMM 3351 or COMM 3352) (21 total hours):

 This is a writing workshop where students will investigate various story-telling styles, structures and techniques, and implement these analyses in the development of stories written for the screen.
 Students will also engage with marketing and promotional texts within the field.